Trusted

 what is a stablecoin

-As its name entails, a stablecoin is a cryptocurrency designed to maintain a set value.
-These financial instruments are popular options for investors looking to benefit from interacting with digital assets while removing some of the market volatility associated with crypto.
+As the name suggests, a stablecoin is a cryptocurrency designed to maintain a set value.
+These financial instruments are popular with investors who want to engage with digital assets while avoiding wild price fluctuations.

 How do stablecoins work?